 |Minimum Graduate Coursework Requirement||15 credits must be graduate-level coursework.
 Details can be found in the Graduate School’s Minimum Graduate Coursework (50%) policy (https://policy.wisc.edu/library/UW-1244).|

 This program follows the Graduate School's policy: https://policy.wisc.edu/library/UW-1203.

 |Other Grade Requirements||n/a|

 |Assessments and Examinations||Students in the Forestry M.S. must complete certification paperwork to outline their coursework and prepare, publicly present, and defend a thesis.|

 The Forestry M.S. prescribes no specific graduate coursework due to the diversity of research areas available, and students select appropriate graduate-level coursework in consultation with their advisor and a graduate advisory committee.

 However, there are still some minimum requirements that need to be met by all Forestry M.S. students.
-Students must complete a total of 30 credits include at least one professional development seminar and one graduate-level seminar.
-The rest of the credits and course work in selected in consultation with the majors advisor and committee.
+Students must meet all UW Graduate School minimum credit and coursework requirements.
+All credits and coursework are selected in consultation with the student's major faculty advisor and committee.
 Student may use F&W ECOL 990 Research and Thesis credits toward these requirements.